How To... - DIY Finishing - Finishing Techniques

 Why any finish is not good

-To work well with the tool, the handle must be the right size and shape, grip well in the hand, not slip, have a grip and not have sharp edges or beaks that sting during use.
-It must also have the ability to absorb hand moisture (sweat) so that it does not become slippery and release it when the tool is at rest.
+In order to work well with the tool, the handle should be the right size and shape, have a good grip, not slip, have a good grip, and have no sharp edges or sharp points or pricking points during use.
+It should also have the ability to take up hand moisture (perspiration) so that it does not become slippery and release it when the tool is at rest.

-As a result, varnishes, glossy paints and highly polished surfaces, which reduce the grip of the hand on the handle, are not recommended.
-Thick film finishes are not a good choice either because all the sweat accumulates and becomes annoying, even dangerous during use.
+As a result, varnishes, glossy paints and highly polished surfaces, which reduce the grip grip, are not recommended.
+Thick film finishes are also not a good choice because all the sweat builds up and becomes annoying, even dangerous during use.

-The most suitable finish for tool tails and handles is oil.
+The most suitable finish for tool shanks and handles is oil.
 It does not create a film and allows the wood to absorb and release moisture from perspiration.
 It can be used linseed oil, tung, Danish oil or any other combination of natural wood oils.
-There are specialists who recommend shellacbut not that high-gloss finish - French polish.
-Before application, the wood should be sanded thoroughly to remove roughness that could scratch the hand during use.
+Experts recommend shellacbut not that high-gloss finish - French polish.
+Before application, the wood should be very well sanded to remove any roughness that could scratch the hand during use.

 wooden tool handles

 I hope you find the information interesting.
-As usual, additions are welcome.
-And if you have any questions or queries, please leave them in the space below.
-I will certainly answer them.
+As always, additions are welcome.
+And if you have any questions or queries, please leave them below in the dedicated space.
+I will certainly reply.

 About the author